LunarG/VulkanSamples/loader/LoaderAndLayerInterface.md

 vkEnumerateDeviceExtensionProperties.
 The loader discovers and aggregates all extensions from layers (both explicit and implicit), ICDs and the loader before reporting them to the application in vkEnumerate\*ExtensionProperties.
-The pLayerName parameter in these functions are used to select either a single layer or the Vulkan platform implementation.
+The pLayerName parameter in these functions is used to select either a single layer or the Vulkan platform implementation.
 If pLayerName is NULL, extensions from Vulkan implementation components (including loader, implicit layers, and ICDs) are enumerated.
 If pLayerName is equal to a discovered layer module name then any extensions from that layer (which may be implicit or explicit) are enumerated.
-Duplicate extensions (eg an implicit layer and ICD might report support for the same extension) are eliminated by the loader.
+Duplicate extensions (e.g. an implicit layer and ICD might report support for the same extension) are eliminated by the loader.
 Extensions must be enabled (in vkCreateInstance or vkCreateDevice) before they can be used.

+[jjuliano] In previous paragraph, which survives, and which is duplicated?
+  E.g., if a layer and an ICD both expose the same extension, is the layer's version culled, or is the ICD's version culled?

 Extension command entry points should be queried via vkGetInstanceProcAddr or vkGetDeviceProcAddr. vkGetDeviceProcAddr can only be used to query for device